-The Buldania Project is Liontown’s second hard-rock lithium discovery in Western Australia, located in the southern part of the Eastern Goldfields Province - a region well-known for hosting significant lithium deposits including the operating Mt Marion and Bald Hill mines.
+The Buldania Project is Liontown’s second hard-rock lithium project in Western Australia, located in the southern part of the Eastern Goldfields Province - a region which also hosts the operating Mt Marion and Bald Hill lithium mines (Figure 1).

-The 100% owned Buldania Project is a highly prospective 600km2 area close to major road and rail infrastructure, with direct links to the Port of Esperance, critical to the mining and production of bulk commodities such as spodumene concentrates.
+The Buldania Project is a highly prospective 600km2 area close to major road and rail infrastructure, with direct links to the Port of Esperance, critical to the mining and production of bulk commodities such as spodumene concentrates.
 The Project is located, approximately 600km east of Perth and 200km north of the regional port of Esperance.

 Figure 1: Buldania Project – Location, tenure and regional geology plan

-Recently completed Reverse Circulation (RC) drilling in early 2018 discovered a new, large spodumene- bearing pegmatite at the Anna prospect.
+Reverse Circulation (RC) drilling in early 2018 discovered a new, large spodumene- bearing pegmatite at the Anna prospect.
 Further drilling expanded the scale of the emerging lithium discovery, extending the main zone of mineralisation over a strike length of at least 1.3 kilometres with the zone open towards the south-east and at depth.

 Better intersections include up to 58m @ 1.2% Li20 and are shown in Figures 2 and 3.
 For the latest results and figures, please refer to the ASX Announcement – ‘Latest assays confirm lithium mineralisation extends over >1.3km strike length at the Buldania Lithium Project in WA’ – 20 November 2018.

 Figure 2: Buldania Project/Anna Prospect – Drill hole plan showing better lithium intersections